The role of (non)contextuality in Bell's theorems from the perspective of an operational modeling framework: Correlations, s-functions, and plots

-In Fig.~\ref{fig:probabilityModelsSelect}, each of the 6 rows of the table shows five 3D {``}slices{''} (hyperplanes) of the corresponding full set of achievable correlations for that model type.
-In each row, the slices correspond to $w=-1, -\frac{1}{2},0,\frac{1}{2}, 1$, from left to right.
+Fig.~\ref{fig:models5} shows different sets of correlations corresponding to six different model types.
+Each of the five (or fewer) pictures in any row is a 3D-slice $(x,y,z)$ through the set of possible correlations $(w,x,y,z)$ for the given model type, where $w$ is fixed in each case.
+In these figures, $w=-1,-\frac{1}{2},0,\frac{1}{2},1$ from left to right across the 5 columns.